amgorithm/Project-1/readme.md

 # Description

 For the first project on General Assembly’s Software Engineering Immersive course, we were assigned the task to build a game of our choosing.
-We had a two-week timeframe to put to test all of the HTML, CSS, and JavaScript learnt over a month and a half.
-I decided to go with a classic that I spent an inordinate amount of time playing as a child on a navy blue Nokia brick phone: Snake.
+We had a two-week timeframe to test all of the HTML, CSS, and JavaScript learned over a month and a half.
+As it was a solo project, I decided to go with a classic that I spent an inordinate amount of time playing as a child on a navy blue Nokia: Snake.

 If you have never heard of the Snake game or you can’t quite remember it, here is a summary: a player guides a snake to eat an apple that will earn the player points, grow the Snake’s body and speeds up its movement.
 The purpose of the game is to stay alive as long as possible.
 If the Snake hits the wall or its body—it’s game over!